 There’s also a higher risk of overdose if a patient relapse.
 Without medical staff present, this increases the possibility of dangerous complications and even death.

-Drug Addiction Treatment at 1st Step Behavioral Health
+Drug Addiction Treatment At 1st Step Behavioral Health

 Detox is only the first step to recovering from drug addiction.
 Patients can’t completely recover until they address the underlying cause of their addiction.
 This could be grief, a violent attack or some other major trauma that changed their lives.
-The medical professionals at 1st Step Behavioral Health can get to the bottom each patient’s drug addiction through therapy.
+The medical professionals at 1st Step Behavioral Health can get to the bottom of each patient’s drug addiction through therapy.

 At 1st Step Behavioral Health, each client has a primary care therapist.
 There’s also a nurse practitioner at the facility five days a week.
 Together, the staff focuses on providing a caring environment that encourages recovery.
 Some techniques used include: